CoreMedia/coremedia-studio-hub/documentation/Studio-Customization.md

 ```

 every form definition that includes the _MediaDocumentForm_ will also contain the link list _External Media Items_.
-The label of this link list is localized like any other property editor, but by default, the Studio Hub supports the label for the _Struct_ property _localSettings.connectorIds_, where the actual items are stored.
+The label of this link list is localized like any other property editor, but by default, the Content Hub supports the label for the _Struct_ property _localSettings.connectorIds_, where the actual items are stored.

 Note that you can not only drop _ConnectorItem_ entities on the link list, but also _ConntectorCategory_ entities.
 This allows you to render all children of a category without touching any CoreMedia content.

-The _CAE_ modules of the Studio Hub comes with a Freemarker fascade that allows to access the linked items from _ContentBeans_.
+The _CAE_ modules of the Content Hub comes with a Freemarker fascade that allows to access the linked items from _ContentBeans_.